 The questions that go unasked

-Most engagement strategies fail not in their execution, but in what was never surfaced before the work began.
-A short reflection on the absences senior leaders sense, but rarely name.
+Most engagement strategies fail upstream of execution, in what was left unsurfaced before the work began.
+A short reflection on the absences senior leaders sense but seldom name.

 Strategic insight for Police Organisations navigating the structural, historical, and cultural dynamics that shape trust with Black communities.